ruzickav/IoT_Checker/README.md

 A lightweight tool that pings your network devices and reports their status (online/offline) directly to Home Assistant via MQTT.

 ### Features
 - **Auto-Discovery**: Automatically creates binary sensors in Home Assistant.
+Named like "binary_sensor.iot_network_checker_iot_mynamefromconfig".
+Friendly name "IoT MyNameFromConfig"
 - **Connectivity Class**: Uses native Home Assistant device classes for beautiful icons and state colors.
 - **Fast & Lightweight**: Efficiently handles dozens of devices in a single loop.
 - **Customizable**: Easy configuration via a simple list of names and IP addresses.
+- pinging all devices once per 60s

 ---